wawilk/AI-on-Fabric/README.md

 * Multivariate Anomaly detection

 ## Prerequisites
-In each folder there is may be a document named prerequisites.pdf with additional setup instructions for performing the included lab or demo
+In each folder there may be a document named prerequisites.pdf with additional setup instructions for performing the included lab or demo